 To ensure your safety and to comply with social distancing, most couples counselling is currently offered by any of the online methods you feel comfortable with: IM, email, telephone or webcam.
 Walking and Talking therapy in the open air is also available.
 In-person counselling will return when it is safe to do so.

-Next Steps: To book your no-obligation 15 minute consultation in order to discuss how therapy can benefit you, please email me on LauraScott13@Protonmail.com or through the online form on the home page or phone 07375 293 075 to arrange a convenient date and time.
+Next Steps: To book your no-obligation 15 minute telephone chat in order to discuss how therapy can benefit you, please email me on LauraScott13@Protonmail.com or through the online form on the home page or phone/text 07375 293 075 to arrange a convenient date and time.